chiefenne/PyAero/docs/ui_GUI.rst

 Tabbed Views
 ------------

-The graphics view in `PyAero <index.html>`_ and a set of other views (see figure below) are arranged via a tab bar, e.g. for using tabbed views.
+The graphics view in `PyAero <index.html>`_ and a set of other views (see figure below) are arranged via a tab bar.
+E.g., the views can be switched between the graphics view and the contour analysis view.
+The latter contains graphs for curvature analysis.

 .. figure::  images/tabbed_views_animated.gif
    :align:   center